 Carbrook Centre believe that each young person has an intrinsic value, despite their behaviour and life circumstance.
 We take on a nurturing role in the young person’s life- offering food, protection, support, encouragement, training, guidance and mentoring.
-We endure through difficult circumstances and never give up on a young person.
+We endure difficult circumstances and never give up on a young person.
 We are hopeful for better outcomes in the future.

 “If I gave everything I have to the poor and even sacrificed my body, I could boast about it; but if I didn’t love others, I would have gained nothing… Love never gives up, never loses faith, is always hopeful, and endures through every circumstance”.
 1 Corinthians 13:3,7 (NLT)